Food and Health

 WIC

-WIC is the federal nutrition assistance programs targeted specifically for moms, kids, and babies.
+WIC is the federal nutrition assistance program targeted specifically for moms, kids, and babies.
 This program provides targeted nutrients to meet the needs of a growing family.
 Grocers are a critical partner as WIC benefits are redeemed at WIC-authorized retailers.

 NGA is urging Congress to make updates to the WIC program to increase access and ease for participating families.